Andrei Kulebin: Career/biography

 He then beat Adaylton Pereira de Freitas by decision in the tournament semi-finals in Nakhon Ratchasima, Thailand on November 25, 2012.

 He lost to Singmanee Kaewsamrit on points again in the final on December 16, 2012.

 On May 6, 2013, Kulebin defeated Umar Semata and Petchaswin Seatransferry to win the MAX Muay Thai 1 tournament in Surin, Thailand.

 He will fight Saenchai PKSaenchaimuaythaigym at Combat Renaissance in China on September 17, 2013.

 He lost to eventual champion Sagetdao Petpayathai on points in the semi-finals of the MAX Muay Thai 5: The Final Chapter tournament in Khon Kaen, Thailand on December 10, 2013.

 He defeated Yang Zhou via UD at Combat Banchamek in Surin, Thailand on April 14, 2014.

 Kulebin was initially set to fight Lee Sung-Hyun at the K-1 World MAX 2013 World Championship Tournament Final in Pattaya, Thailand on July 26, 2014.
 The event was postponed due to the 2014 Thai coup d'état, however.

-On September 17, 2016 Kulebin is fighting Fabio Pinca in Paris, France.
-On December 10, 2016 Kulebin is fighting Buakaw Banchamek in Beirut, Lebanon.
+On September 17, 2016, Kulebin was defeated by Fabio Pinca in Paris, France.

+On December 10, 2016, Kulebin was defeated by Buakaw Banchamek in Beirut, Lebanon.